 Pimsleur also offers bundled discounts where you can buy 2 or more levels at a discounted price per level.
 The bundle options change depending on the language.

 Mp3s are the cheapest format for Pimsleur with a single level costing $119.95 (excluding minority languages).
 Instead of audio CDs you will get instant downloads of the audio mp3 files.
-Course booklets are available as PDFs.
+The booklets are available as PDFs.

 The Mp3 format also comes in various bundle options.
 You also have the option to purchase 5 lesson sections from any level for $21.95.
 You also keep your audio files perminately with the mp3 purchase option, with the monthly subscription option you lose access to Pimsleur if you cancel your subscription.